jaystary/jaystary/README.md

 #### BIO

-I worked on some (successful and some not so successful) out-of-the-box projects in the ML & Data space.
+I worked on some (successful and some not so successful) out-of-the-box projects in the ML & Data space, building up Infra & Algorithms from scratch and bringing it into operations.

 Picked up my fair share of Lessons learned along that path and always on the hunt for new things to learn